Systems in Rust

 // do stuff with s

-, which is closer to data structure than a data type in some ways: let mut s = String::from("hello");
+} // this scope is now over, and s is no longer valids exists at some time points, but not others.String, which is closer to data structure than a data type in some ways: let mut s = String::from("hello");

 s.push_str(", world!"); // push_str() appends a literal to a String

-isn’t a fixed width string of lenth 1 (to me at least).Whenever I use Rust, I just always
+println!("{s}"); // this will print `hello, world!`String is mutable, a literal is not.u64, our most beloved type, the ignomious String is fickle and fleeting.s passes “out of scope” as soon as it is assigned to t.s.String::from("6") isn’t a fixed width string of lenth 1 (to me at least).Whenever I use Rust, I just always

-and when someone asks me about it, I say that’s a performance optimization for latter.
+.cloneand when someone asks me about it, I say that’s a performance optimization for latter.

-beforing yeeting it into a helper.colour.rs
+.clone() a capital S String beforing yeeting it into a helper.colour.rs

 fn print_red(s:String) {